Aftershow: History

+The British version of Big Brother premiered Big Brother's Little Brother in 2001 as part of its second series, which was a magazine-like show that featured recaps and interviews relating to the series.
+It was later accompanied by an interactive chat show, Big Brother's Big Mouth.
+During the Channel 5 era of the series, a similar series known as Big Brother's Bit on the Side served as the companion show.

-MTV Canada's The After Show was cited by the Toronto Star as an early predecessor to the aftershow format adopted in North America.
-The show was produced to accompany its airings of MTV's Laguna Beach, due to CRTC licensing requirements regarding the provision of Canadian content and talk show programming (the latter stemming from the service's early history in a previous format, TalkTV).
+MTV Canada's The After Show (2006) was cited by the Toronto Star as an early predecessor to the aftershow format adopted in North America.
+The show was produced to accompany its airings of MTV's Laguna Beach due to CRTC licensing requirements regarding the provision of Canadian productions and talk show programming (the latter stemming from the service's early history in a previous format known as TalkTV).
 The show gained a steady following: MTV Canada began producing the show in front of a studio audience for the Laguna Beach finale, resulting in "thousands" of fans lining up outside of the channel's Toronto studio for a chance to attend.
-The format was extended to its sister series The Hills, and was later picked up to air on the U.S. MTV channel as well.
+The format was extended to its sister series The Hills, and was later picked up to air on the American MTV channel as well.

+In 2005, BBC Three premiered Doctor Who Confidential, a companion series for the revival of Doctor Who that featured behind-the-scenes featurettes and other content.
+The series aired new episodes following the first-run airings of Doctor Who on BBC One.
+The series was cancelled in 2012 amid budgetary concerns, and replaced with video features on the BBC's website.

 In 2009, Bravo premiered Watch What Happens Live with Andy Cohen, a late-night talk show which primarily discusses Bravo's reality programming, and features viewer contributions such as questions.
 It also discusses other facets and headlines in popular culture, and expanded from a weekly to weeknight scheduling in 2011.

-Following the example of Talking Dead, U.S. entertainment channels began to add aftershows to their most popular scripted series in the 2010s.
+In 2013, AMC premiered Talking Dead with Chris Hardwick as a companion for its series The Walking Dead; executive producer Brandon Monk cited Watch What Happens Live as the program's main influence.
+Following the example of Talking Dead, American entertainment channels began to add aftershows to their most popular scripted series in the 2010s.
 Embassy Row—the Sony Pictures Television-owned studio who produces Talking Dead, would be commissioned by other networks for their some of their own aftershows, such as Shark After Dark Live (which it produced for Discovery's Shark Week event).
 In 2012, Maria Menounos launched AfterBuzz TV, a network of post-show podcasts devoted to various television series.